peter2707/PP1Group02MatchMaking/README.md

     ```
     iampp/htdocs/
     ```
-3. Go to `model/db_connection.php` and replace the content with this
+3. In JobMatch directory, go to `model/db_connection.php` and replace the content with the code below
     ```
     <?php
         try {